-Explain: We give ourselves when we respect human dignity-for example, when we give a hug to our friend who fell during recess and hurt her knee.
+Explain: There are two ways to think about how we interact with other people.
+We can either give of ourselves to people, or we can use them.
+We give ourselves when we respect human dignity-for example, when we give a hug to our friend who fell during recess and hurt her knee.
 We use other people when we do something selfish or disrespectful.
-Let's practice.